m3verma/m3verma.github.io/Python/Learning_Python/Chapter_8.md

 2. Accessed by offset.
 3. Variable-length, heterogeneous, and arbitrarily nestable.
 4. Of the category “mutable sequence”.
-5. Arrays of object references
+5. Arrays of object references.

 Common list literals and operations :